mighty-gerbils/gerbil/doc/guide/build.md

 ## Intermediate build scripts

-Here is a build script that uses an environment variable to determine whether to build a fully static binary or a normally linked binary:
+Here is a build script that uses an environment variable to determine whether to build an optimized fully static binary or a normally linked binary:

 ```bash
 $ cat build.ss